How to care for the yellow dancing lady - Oncidesa Sweet Sugar orchid ... formerly known as Oncidium.

 - Give a good water once a week - more often if the conditions are warmer and you notice that the compost is drying out quickly.

 - If the new psuedo bulbs appear concertina-like it's a sign of lack of water or that the plant hasn't got a good enough root system to take up the water.
-The psuedo bulbs which act like water reserves so the orchid can withstand a short period of dryness.
+The psuedo bulbs act like water reserves so the orchid can withstand a short period of dryness.

 - Repot every other year or if there is no more room left in the pot for new psuedo bulbs to grow.